xiehust/demo_mcp_on_amazon_bedrock/README.en.md

 	}
 }
 ```
+**Notice** When you run it first time, you might need to install dependencies in your server via `sudo apt-get install libgbm1`

 - Test 1: In the chatbot interface, check both mcp-browser and local file system servers.
 Input task: `Help me create a comprehensive introduction about Xiaomi SU7 Ultra, including performance, price, special features, with rich text and images, and save it as a beautiful HTML file in the local directory.
 If you reference images from other websites, ensure the images actually exist and are accessible.`
 [Video demo](https://mp.weixin.qq.com/s/csg7N8SHoIR2WBgFOjpm6A)